 In this post, I’m going to discuss the Combat Shooting and Tactics Rear Aperture Sight, designed by Paul Howe and available from XS Sight Systems.
 The CSAT rear sight can be installed in many typical AR rear sight bases, and a Troy BUIS specific version is also available.
-The Troy version is available either as the sight blade only, or in a complete rear sight.
+The Troy version is available either as the sight blade only, or in a now discontinued complete rear sight.

 Paul Howe designed the sight to allow shooters to use their carbines at varying distances without flipping between the different apertures of a typical AR rear sight.
 In addition, the sight design allows for a carbine or rifle to be quickly and easily zeroed at 7 yards, and then at 100 yards.
 The rear sight features a peep aperture with a notch cut into the top of the blade.
 The notch is designed to be used at close distances to accommodate for offset, and the peep aperture is designed for traditional use at longer ranges.
 If this doesn’t make sense, consider that the typical height of the sights over the bore of an AR necessitates a higher point of aim at close ranges to have an accurate point of impact.
 A hostage shot at room distance requiring a central nervous system hit is the typical example used in classes.
 To make that shot with normal sights or a red dot, you have to hold approximately 2 inches above your intended point of impact.
 With the CSAT rear sight, you simply use the notch like pistol sights, by placing the front post in the notch to yield accurate hits at close ranges.
 When using the notch, your point of aim will be your point of impact.
 At longer ranges, simply use the peep aperture.
 In an explanatory video, Howe uses the example of needing to transition from a parking lot to a classroom to a long hallway in a school.
 Further, Howe suggests zeroing your carbine first at 7 yards using the notch, then refining your zero at 100 yards.
 This way, you should at least be on paper the entire time, shortening the process overall.